 - Web-first businesses

 Adalo's broader appeal to non-technical users and mobile-first projects makes it suitable for more use cases.
-Softgen's AI approach works best for users comfortable with web-only limitations.
+Softgen's AI approach works best for users comfortable with web-only limitations and who have technical skills to refine AI-generated output.

 Adalo Advantages